Defectis/WelcomeMessage/README.md

 # WelcomeMessage
 A Simple Welcome Massage When A Player Joins Your Server

-Dm Me ID Needed On Discord : Defect#1811
+Dm Me On Needed On Discord : Defect#1811

 # ENJOY